-Resource pulse ensures that the individuals are not overburdened or scattered via a resource pulse board and magnets.
+Resource pulse meetings ensures that the individuals are not overburdened or scattered via a resource pulse board and magnets.

-Put up a pulse board as above with ongoing projects and magnets for all resources that can be allocated to projects and assignments.
+Put up a resource pulse board as above with ongoing projects and magnets for all resources that can be allocated to projects and assignments.

 Each individual has two magnets labelled with their name and department.
 Two magnetes together means allocated full time.
 One magnet means allocated part time.
 Since the magnets are available in a limited number, they will act as a “Kanban” to limit the amount of work in progress for each individual.

 Resource shortages can be signalled with a red magnet or a red post-it note.
 One red magnet can be added for every week that passes without the resource problem being solved.

 If it is important to make sure that the project is not using more resources than budget (see Synchronisation plan), the project’s resource plan can be put up on the resource pulse board.